NKR Living Donor Evaluation Guidelines

 - Centers shall provide the NKR, upon request, a root cause and corrective action plan

-within one week of the request
+within one business day of the request

 - Centers shall conduct antibody screenings every 90 days for sensitized patients enrolled